Passion (Peter Gabriel album): Recording

 "With This Love" began with a vocal melody developed by Gabriel.
 He then worked with David Sancious, who built an arrangement around the song and suggested some harmonies to accompany it.
 "With This Love", which Gabriel described as "church-like", was originally intended for a scene where the devil, disguised as a little girl, removes Jesus from a cross and kisses his bleeding body.
 However, Scorsese decided against using the song for this scene.
 Gabriel attributed this decision to his belief that the scene would have been "perhaps too powerful" and "potentially too explosive", but still felt that it would have been a "very strong marriage of music and image."

 Reception

 Upon its release, Passion received generally positive reviews from critics.
 Reviewing Passion for Rolling Stone, Jimmy Guterman wrote that "Gabriel’s journey is just as deeply felt as Scorsese's...
 [Passion] stands as a testament to the breadth of Gabriel's interests, as well as his talents."
-Noting songs which "successfully accommodate third-world melodies and cross-rhythms in a Western pop context," Guterman claimed, "Passion is stirring, stunning stuff: You won’t hear it on the radio like you heard ‘’Sledgehammer’’ or ‘’Big Time’’, but if you do search it out, you'll find a piece of work by an artist who remains idiosyncratic without being obtuse."
+Noting songs which "successfully accommodate third-world melodies and cross-rhythms in a Western pop context," Guterman said that, "Passion is stirring, stunning stuff: You won't hear it on the radio like you heard 'Sledgehammer' or 'Big Time', but if you do search it out, you'll find a piece of work by an artist who remains idiosyncratic without being obtuse."

+Reviewing the album for the Chicago Tribune, Chris Heim called it a "surprisingly accessible and successful instrumental album where "traditional percussion, string and wind instruments blend seamlessly with modern synthesizer to create a compelling work that suggests the mystery, agony and sublime release at the core of Christ's passion."
+Cashbox referred to Passion as an "Afro/Middle-Eastern fruit salad".
+Billboard described the album as "a 21-song instrumental extravaganza" that was "innovative, intense, and evocative".
+Writing for The Los Angeles Times, Chris Willman believed that the album was at its strongest when Gabriel incorporated "his own unique sense of melodic writing" into the album rather than completely appropriat[ing] foreign styles and scales, travelogue-style".